 The EQ evaluates different aspects of an individual’s personality to determine how well he or she will be able to perform in social situations.

-EQ is considered by many experts to be a better indicator for success than cognitive intelligence.
+EQ is considered by many experts to be a better indicator of success than cognitive intelligence.
 The EQ test was developed in 1995 by Daniel Goleman, a psychologist and science journalist.

 The EQ is one of four commonly accepted measures of general intelligence.
 The other three are the Five-Factor Model, the Grit Scale, and The Big Five Personality Traits.
 The first two measures were not designed to be used as measurements of intelligence, but the Big Five Personality Traits were.